LOVE ASTEROIDS

 soul recognition through joy

-Your soul bonds through recognition and warmth.
-Psyche in Leo falls into deep intimacy with the person who sees your essence and responds with delight rather than analysis.
-You love being known by a generous heart.
+Psyche in Leo bonds through recognition and warmth.
+Deep intimacy may form with the person who sees your essence and responds with delight rather than analysis.
 The shadow is bonds that require the partner to be a mirror for your brightness.
 The work is to let soul intimacy include the moments when you are ordinary and unremarkable.

 Read the full guide →